export-mike/opinionated-redux/README.md

+# Redux is very useful it has its place in predictable state management with react apps.

+It comes with very little to no opinions.

+Redux is very loose in how you execute asynchronous operations.

+Its too easy for other devs to come in and add Async calls in different ways.

+## Create React APP

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>